-Corporate Culture
+Corporate culture

 Ultimately operational performance is a function of culture.
-The cultural characteristics that we believe will help ENWL become а high performing organisation revolve around management philosophy, leadership, policy and control, and securing our competitive advantage. been established They have and communicated to leaders across the organisation.
+The cultural characteristics that we believe will help ENWL become a high performing organisation revolve around management philosophy, leadership, policy and control, and securing our competitive advantage.
+They have been established and communicated to leaders across the organisation.